MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

 Dynamic data masking rules are applied on individual columns at the table level so all queries are affected by the masking.
 Users who do not have explicit permissions to view confidential data see masked values in query results while users with explicit permission to view the data see it unobscured.
 There are four types of masks: default, email, random and custom string.
 In this exercise, you will apply a default mask, an email mask, and a custom string mask.

-1. In your warehouse, select the **T-SQL** tile, and replace the default SQL code with the following T-SQL statements to create a table and to insert and view data.
+1. In your warehouse, select the **T-SQL** tile, and use the following T-SQL statements to create a table and to insert and view data.

     ```T-SQL
    CREATE TABLE dbo.Customers